How To Plan A Honeymoon In Sardinia: 12 Best Things To Know

 Are you getting married and looking to spend your honeymoon in Sardinia?
 First of all, congratulations!
 And secondly, excellent choice!
+Many Italy honeymoon itineraries are now including Sardinia as a destination, and it’s hardly surprising.

 Sardinia is a common choice for a honeymoon.
-Lots of couples decide to spend their time here, for a good number of reasons – from the good weather year round (though don’t confuse Sardinia with a tropical island, because we do get winter!) to the delicious food and wine; from the gorgeous beaches to to the huge choice of activities available.
+Lots of couples decide to spend their time here, for a good number of reasons.
+From the good weather year round (though don’t confuse Sardinia with a tropical island, because we do get winter!) to the delicious food and wine.
+From the gorgeous beaches to to the huge choice of activities available.

-Of course, a honeymoon – including a honeymoon in Sardinia – needs to be planned down to every little detail, so that you maximize the fun and the quality time spent together and reduce unexpected and unpleasant events.
 Not sure where to start planning your honeymoon in Sardinia?
 Good news!
 I am a local, and I am ready to share some tips and recommendations.
 In fact, I am available to plan your full trip!

 HONEYMOON IN SARDINIA

-Why Choose To Have Your Honeymoon In Sardinia
+Why Have Your Honeymoon In Sardinia

-Sardinia is a wonderful destination all year round and offers a huge variety of places to visit and things to do so that it will likely suit every traveler’s taste.
-Whether you want to spend two weeks sunbathing on a semi-deserted beach, party all night in one of the famous clubs in the glamorous Costa Smeralda, or enjoy a relaxing, private holiday surrounded by the mountains and Mediterranean plants, Sardinia has it all.
+Whether you want to spend two weeks sunbathing on a semi-deserted beach, party all night in one of the famous clubs in the glamorous Gallura, or enjoy a relaxing, private holiday surrounded by the mountains and Mediterranean plants, Sardinia has it all.

-You can use the totality of your days in Sardinia to explore its many archeological sites, and learn about the island’s long history (some remains date back to 6000 years ago!); or you can book a luxury hotel in a peaceful area and just relax; or, again, you can choose to try a gastronomic trip and travel the Island to have a taste of as many traditional dishes as you can.
+You can use the totality of your days in Sardinia to explore its many archeological sites.
+Here you can learn about the island’s long history (some remains date back to 6000 years ago!).
+You can book a luxury hotel in a peaceful area and just relax.

 There really is an activity for every type of tourist.
 Let’s look at it in a bit more detail!